-Renazzo – a hamlet with a population of around 4,000 people in the Emilia-Romagna region of Italy – is the birthplace of Ferruccio Lamborghini, the founder of Automobili Lamborghini.
+Renazzo – a humble hamlet with a population of around 4,000 people in the Emilia-Romagna region of Italy – is the birthplace of the great Ferruccio Lamborghini, the founder of Automobili Lamborghini.
 Born on April 28, 1916, Ferruccio would have been 105 this year.

 As the eldest son of farmers Antonio and Evelina Lamborghini, Ferruccio was expected, as per tradition, to inherited the family farm and follow in his parent’s footsteps.
 Ferruccio, however, had a passion for mechanical tinkering instead.
 From a very young age, he would spend his afternoons in the farmstead workshop.

 Typical of a Taurus, Ferruccio was tenacious and committed to following his passion.
 His tinkering paid dividends as he was hired, while still a lad, by a mechanical workshop in Bologna, where he discovered the secrets of Automotive mechanics.

 When World War II broke out, Ferruccio, who had become an experienced and highly regarded mechanic, was drafted and shipped to the Greek Island Rhodes, then an Italian colony.
 He was assigned to a division responsible for maintaining military vehicles on the island, including diesel trucks and tractors used to tow aircraft.
 The alternating fortunes of the war meant Ferruccio worked on vehicles belonging to the Italians, Germans and the British.